hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/nitro-parameters.md

 during the code generation.

-Although this attribute is rarely used, it can come in handy in the case the developer needs to use a parameter in the `SELECT` clause that needs to be correctly typed when assemble the corresponding VO for the query, in the presence of uncommon or exotic parameter types if these types are not covered in the table below.
+Although this attribute is rarely used, it can come in handy in the case the developer needs to use a parameter in the `SELECT` clause that needs to be correctly typed when assembling the corresponding model class for the query, in the presence of uncommon or exotic parameter types if these types are not covered in the table below.

 Finally, note these values serve for analysis purposes of the SQL statement during code generation only; they are not present in the generated code, and are never used when running the application.